 Research Mentoring Awards

-The Research Mentoring Awards were established in 2009 to recognize faculty members in the Schools of Medicine and Nursing with excellence in research mentoring.
+The Research Mentoring Awards recognize faculty members in the School of Medicine for excellence in research mentoring.
 Excellence can be demonstrated in many ways such as by the accomplishments of individual mentees, by programs implemented by the mentor, or by exceptional creativity in mentoring.
-Three winners will be recognized each year, one from a basic science department, one in clinical science research, and one in translational research.
-Clinical department faculty who conduct basic science research will be considered for the latter two categories.
-Each winning mentor will receive a small monetary prize.
-All faculty and trainees are invited to nominate research mentors in the Schools of Medicine and Nursing and nominations may come from individuals or groups.
-To be eligible, the nominated faculty member must be at the Associate Professor level or above (regular rank).
+To be eligible, the nominated faculty member must be regular rank.
+Winners will be recognized each year in the following categories:

 Gordon G. Hammes Faculty Teaching Award

 The Gordon G. Hammes Faculty Teaching Award will also be presented at the annual Spring Faculty Meeting in May.
 The Hammes award is intended to recognize continuing excellence in teaching and mentoring, and exemplary commitment to the education of graduate students within Basic Science Departments and Graduate Training Programs of the School of Medicine.
 The nominees and winners are selected by a graduate student committee.
 For more information contact Dede Crosmer.

 Questions?
 Contact Dede Crosmer at firstname.lastname@example.org or 919.684.5002.